davidswelt/zot_bib_web/README.md

 program "push.py" is included to do this.

 Follow these steps:

 1. Set up zot.py to generate a bibliography you like.
+    Call zot.py --full to generate a complete zotero-bib.html file for debugging purposes.
+Configure settings.py to not generate the full HTML code.
 2. Create a WP page or a post for the bibliography.
 Insert [zot_bib_web COLLECTION] where you'd like the bibliography inserted.
 Replace COLLECTION with the ID of the collection.
 	(More options: see push.py)
 3. Configure push.py (at the top).
 You will need to know a few simple details about your WP installation.
 4. Run push.py regularly or on demand.
 It will call zot.py automatically and then update the page in WP.